 Important dividend dates to be aware of include the:

 - ‘announcement date’, which is when company management announces the nature of up-coming dividends

 - ‘ex-dividend date’, or ex-date, which is the date after which shareholders buying stock will not qualify to receive the dividend

 - ‘payment date’, which is the date on which the dividend payments are actually made

 There are a number of reasons a company would want to pay dividends to their shareholders, the primary one being as a reward for investment and ownership.
 In other words, as a reward for trust.

 Shareholders display their trust in a given company by purchasing a number of that company’s shares, and it’s expected that this trust will be rewarded.
 The trust of a company’s investors is an invaluable commodity, and if a company continually avoids paying dividends, it may lead investors to sell their shares en-masse.

-Dividend payments are generally taxed at a lower rate than salaried income, plus there is a £2,000 tax free dividend allowance, and there is no need to pay National Insurance Contributions (NIC) on dividend income.
+Dividend payments are generally taxed at a lower rate than salaried income, plus there is a £2,000 tax free dividend allowance (2021/22 tax year).
+Furthermore, there is no need to pay National Insurance Contributions (NIC) on dividend income.
 Hence, dividend payments are popular among shareholders.

-There is also the benefit to a company’s image – if payments are made regularly, then that company is going to be considered reliable.
+There is also the benefit to a company’s image.
+If dividend payments are made regularly, then that company is going to be considered reliable.
 This will help encourage more shareholders to invest over time.
-If the dividend payment increases year-on-year, it can also be a positive indicator that the company is in a good state of financial health.
+If the dividend payments increase year-on-year, it can also be a positive indicator that the company is in a good state of financial health.

 The shareholders also retain the power to make major decisions affecting the business, which they typically exercise through voting on resolutions at general meetings.
 Therefore, it is important to understand dividend payments are not the only reason for investing in a company.